FernandoGalende/movies-app/README.md

 For end-to-end testing, I've implemented two Cypress configurations:

-- Development mode: For local testing and debugging
+- `pnpm run cypress:open` for development mode: For local testing and debugging
-- CI/CD pipeline: Optimized for faster execution in the continuous integration environment
+- `pnpm run cypress:run` for CI/CD pipeline: Optimized for faster execution in the continuous integration environment

-### To improve
+## To improve

 - App performance
 - Pipeline performance